-Before the First Frost
+What to Do Before the First Frost

 This is particularly important for dahlias if you have several different varieties mixed together in a border.

 Dig Up After the First Frost

-- After the first frost has blackened the foliage, cut all but about 4-6 inches of top growth (will depend on plant size).
+After the first frost has blackened the foliage, cut all but about 4-6 inches of top growth (will depend on plant size).

 So give yourself room around each dahlia before digging to avoid damaging the tubers.
 It is best to use a garden fork like this one to help loosen the soil around it and gently dig it out.

 Look for signs of shriveling, dead or diseased tubers or areas that are soft.
 If there are signs of damage, it won’t survive winter.

 Dry Tender Plants Before Storing

 Do not layer too many on top of each other to avoid them damaging one another.
 I am drying mine in these crates in our mudroom.

-- Check the inside of the stem to insure dryness.
+Once dried, gently remove excess soil and cut the stem to about an inch or so.
+Check the inside of the stem to insure dryness.
 If it is dry, then it is ready to store.

 Pack and Store for the Winter

-- Label your containers for each plant variety.
+Label your containers for each plant variety.
 I’ve gotten lazy with this step before and then sat there in spring scratching my head as to which variety plant it is.

-- Pack similar bulbs together in a container like a cardboard box or paper grocery bags.
+Pack similar bulbs together in a container like a cardboard box or paper grocery bags.
 Use packing material around tubers and bulbs to keep them from damaging each other.

 Check on Them While in Storage